K8TIY/ACMPlayer/README.md

 .mus playlist files.

 _Note: do not try to play "real" .wav files.
-Baldur's Gate .wavs are a different beast and will likely not work._
+Baldur's Gate .wavs are a different beast and playing "real" .wavs with ACMPlayer will likely not work._

 Version 1.3 adds support for .wav (actually compressed wav; really actually just acm with an extra header) files used